akhilsdeportfolio/construct_week_2/README.md

 - Customers can view the Products list of a particular category.
 - Complete product details page, showing various sizes and variants.
 - Checkout page which calculates the shipping prices dynamically.
+- My account page which contain purchase history and the details related to respected customer

 ## Steps to navigate the website:
 <!-- <hr> -->